 If you’re curious to hear the fire that sparked some of your favorite lyrical artists today – 4, 5, 6 is essential listening.
 By the end, your head will be left spinning from the unapologetic barrage of the multi-syllabic verbal onslaught.

 Stand out tracks include: “It’s A Shame”, “Take ‘Em To War”, “Fast Life”, and “Blowin’ Up In The World”.

 18. E-40 – In A Major Way (1995)

-One of the Bay Area’s stand out artists E-40 released his second full-lenth In A Major Way in 1995.
+One of the Bay Area’s stands out artists E-40 released his second full-length In A Major Way in 1995.
 He’s one of the few artists from the Bay that’s been able to break out and achieve mainstream success.

 His vocal delivery is 100% unique and the way he bends words and syllables is remarkably impressive.
 In A Major Way paved the foundation (in a major way) for the long career ahead of E-40.

 Features from 2Pac, Spice 1, and B-Legit are among the most memorable guest verses.
 This record is a must-have in order to understand how E-40 established himself as one of the Bay Area’s major pioneers.

 Stand out tracks include: “Sideways”, “Sprinkle Me”, “Dusted ‘N’ Disgusted”, and “1-Luv”.